animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > ended up dying later that subsequent year in a psychosis revolving around his mom dying.

-My life from 2017 onwards (when I started my PhD, from that summer when I first injected Dupilumab), to time of writing (2024), has been worse than his.
-How can that be?
-I'm an intelligent, kind, talented, non-predatory person.
-Tayler was most likely the first person who ever blocked me.
-Since 2017, Sam Lerman has been placed into an identity far, far from his own.
-With what exit?
+My life from 2017 onwards, to time of writing (2024), has been worse than his.

 #### Jealousy